norton120/pirate_baby/content/posts/prompt_engineering.md

 date: 2024-1-5
 draft: true
 ---
 The world never ceases to be filled with new things, and that is exciting.
 New things are great, but as they come with a learning curve - not the least of which is the language surrounding them.
-Like when the first coffee shop opened in the little town where I went to college in the late 90s, and we learned to order “express-o” (which was logically named, of course, that because it was like coffee but faster).
+Like when the first coffee shop opened in the little town where I went to college in the late 90s, and we learned to order “express-o” (which was logically named, of course, that because it was like coffee but _faster_).

 Such is the case today with _generative AI_, _large language models_, and of course _prompt engineering_.
 ChatGPT is a brilliantly engineered software platform, representing

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0NTM1OTU3MiwxMDk5OTY0NjA2XX0=
+eyJoaXN0b3J5IjpbOTg3MDMxODEwLDEwOTk5NjQ2MDZdfQ==
 -->